Gamification in Education: Benefits, Risks, Examples

 - Mystery boxes or other surprising elements

-Here go the main benefits of simulation and gamification in educational settings.
+Why use gamification in education?
+Here go the main benefits of gamification in education.

 Gamification and simulation allow educators to bring fun into a traditional classroom.
 And not only fun!
 AR/VR solutions, AI tools, and other innovative techniques are to follow.
-The epoch of the boring and monotonous “drill and test” routine is over.
-The school which doesn’t want to change its approach to teaching is bound to lose the competition.
-Both student admission and performance drop.
+The time of the boring and monotonous “drill and test” routine is over.
+The school that doesn’t want to change its approach to teaching is bound to lose the competition: student admission and performance drop.

 Advancing corporate training